wingjay/WJMagicCurveView/README.md

 // Customize your own curve here
 I create a enum called WJMagicCurveViewParameters,
-You can create your own WJMagicCurveViewParameters with eight parameters, for empty fields, use -1.
+You can create your own WJMagicCurveViewParameters with eight parameters, for empty fields, use -1 as default value.
 ```

 # Related resource